muhammedhamedelgaml/terraform-project/README.md

 ### Prerequisites
 - AWS CLI configured
 - IAM permissions to provision EC2, ALB, VPC, IGW, NAT, etc.
-- Terraform, AWS CDK, or CloudFormation for IaC
+- Terraform,  Optional(remote backend - you can delete backend.tf file if you won't )

 ### Suggested Setup Steps
 1. Create the VPC and subnets.